Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 Best Filter For 40 Gallon Breeder Tank

 Fish need good filtration.
-It removes harmful toxins from the water and maintains a balanced nitrogen cycle, and also creates water flow through the tank which keeps the water oxygenated.
+It removes harmful toxins from the water, maintains a balanced nitrogen cycle, and also creates water flow through the tank which keeps the water oxygenated.

 Canister filters and HOB filters work best for a 40-gallon breeder tank in my experience.
-You could also add a sponge filter as they’re very good for colonizing beneficial bacteria to help remove harmful toxins from the water.
+You could also add a fine sponge filter as they’re excellent for colonizing beneficial bacteria to help remove harmful toxins from the water.

 Make sure you get a filter with an adjustable flow rate so you don’t create too much current as the fry could get swept up in it.